-A person may also think that they are hungry when they are actually thirsty.
-Drinking a glass of water before reaching for something to eat can help to curb unnecessary snacking.
+A person may also think they are hungry when they are actually thirsty.
+Drinking a glass of water before reaching for something to eat can help curb unnecessary snacking.

-The participants experienced a reduction in body weight, body fat, and body mass index.
+The participants experienced a reduction in body weight, body fat, and body mass index (BMI).
 They also reported appetite suppression.

 Some research indicates that drinking water can help to burn calories.

-In a 2014 study, 12 people who drank 500 mL of cold and room temperature water experienced an increase in energy expenditure.
+In another 2014 study, 12 people who drank 500 mL of cold and room temperature water experienced an increase in energy expenditure.

 When the body is dehydrated, it cannot correctly remove waste as urine or feces.

-Water helps the kidneys to filter toxins and waste while the organ retains essential nutrients and electrolytes.
+Water helps the kidneys to filter toxins and waste while retaining essential nutrients and electrolytes.
 When the body is dehydrated, the kidneys retain fluid.